zSkull162/TycoonKit/README.md

 ### 3. Unlock Buttons
 Unlock buttons are the most important part of a tycoon, besides your money.
 These unlock buttons allow the player to purchase an object in the world, if they have enough money.
-The money is also synced between players, therefore shared, but more on that in the Money Manager section.
+The money is also synced between players, therefore somewhat shared, but more on that in the Money Manager section.

-The main part of the unlock button is the <b>Unlock Name, Cost, Unlocks, and Previous Object</b>.
+The main part of the unlock button is the <b>Unlock Name, Cost, Unlocks, and Is Upgrade</b>.
 The Unlock Name will display as a title above the cost, and will have a colon automatically added to the end of the string.
 The Cost is displayed below the Unlock Name, and will have a <b>$</b> automatically added to the beginning of the number.

 ![Screenshot 2024-07-10 182155](https://github.com/zSkull162/TycoonKit/assets/70001936/d224e298-5d80-4682-b5b8-1fe90d84dc3a) ![Screenshot 2024-07-10 182205](https://github.com/zSkull162/TycoonKit/assets/70001936/e299ff7d-7e2d-49e5-978b-23828f9e65b5)